Banana Pro

 SATA drive not detected:

-- Run dmesg | grep -i ata to see if the kernel detects the controller and drive.
+- Run dmesg | grep -i ata to see whether the kernel detects the controller and drive.

 Frequently asked questions